- Honors Biology

 - Honors Integrated Math 3

-- The content of this course integrates the topics of functions, statistics and trigonometry.
-The focus of Semester 1 is on geometric models, transformations of graphs and data, and introductory trigonometric concepts.
+- The content of this course integrates the topics of geometry, functions, statistics and trigonometry.
+The focus of Semester 1 is on geometry and introductory trigonometric concepts.
 The focus of semester 2 is on circular models, trigonometry, probability, and statistics.
 Students will apply these concepts to problem solve a variety of mathematical, scientific and technological situations.
 Technology will be emphasized throughout the course for work with graphing, analyzing data and simulating experiments.
 Rather than taking a final exam at the end of each semester, this class is broken up into trimesters.
 A final exam will be taken after each of the following topics are studied: Geometry, Trigonometry, and Probability/Statistics (this one will be a final project).